Global Hiring Guide

 How to Hire a Canadian for a US Company

-US companies have several options for hiring Canadian professionals.
+US companies have several options for hiring Canadian professionals from the best countries to hire remote workers.
 The right choice depends on your business goals, budget, and how directly you want to manage employment.

 1. Set Up a Canadian Subsidiary